Donegal & Antrim – Guided Walking Tour – 8 Days

 - Day 8 / Departure

-- After another hearty breakfast we will depart Cushendall for Dublin, arriving at Dublin Airport at approximately 1 pm.
+After another hearty Irish breakfast, we will depart Cushendall for Dublin, arriving at Dublin Airport at approximately 1 pm.

 - Meals to include 7 breakfasts and 6 packed lunches